On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Discussion

+Theoretical results in this manuscript refer to a specific log-linear model and the corresponding logistic regression model, for a given set of covariates.
+Therefore, our results should not be misinterpreted as license to readily translate log-linear model selection inferences to inferences concerning logistic regression models.
 When performing model selection in a space of log-linear models, the prominent log-linear model describes a certain dependence structure between the categorical factors, including the relation of the binary Y with all other factors.
-The corresponding logistic regression describes the dependence structure between Y and the other factors that is supported by the data, in accordance with the log-linear analysis.
-When $g$-priors are adopted for the parameters of the linear models, Theorem 1 strengthens the correspondence between the log-linear and logistic analyses.
+The logistic regression that corresponds to the prominent log-linear model describes the dependence structure between Y and the other factors that is supported by the data in accordance with the log-linear analysis.
 Therefore, under reasonable expectation, results from a single log-linear model determination analysis may translate, at the very least, to interesting logistic regressions for any of the binary factors that formed the contingency table.
-In Section 4, in the analysis of simulated and real data, prominent logistic regression models are always the ones suggested by the single log-linear analysis.
 However, the mapping between log-linear and logistic regression model spaces is not bijective.
-Furthermore, posterior model probabilities depend on the prior on the model space.
-Consequently, model determination inferences for one model space should not be carelessly translated to inferences for the other.
+Furthermore, posterior model probabilities depend on the prior on the model space, with various different approaches for defining such a prior discussed in Dellaportas et al. (2012).
+For the simulated data analysed in Section 4.1, log-linear model $YAB+YCD+YE$ has posterior probability 0.98, whilst the posterior probability of the corresponding logistic regression model (M3) is 0.59.
+Similar results from analysing the real data in Section 4.2, not presented here, also support this note of caution.
+In all model determination analyses, the Reversible Jump MCMC algorithm proposed in Papathomas et al. (2011) was employed.
+All possible graphical log-linear models were assumed equally likely a priori, as were all possible logistic graphical models for some given outcome.

-{\bf Acknowledgements}
+\section{Acknowledgements}

-The author wishes to thank the Editors and the Referee for comments that significantly improved this manuscript.
-We would also like to thank Professor Petros Dellaportas and Dr Antony Overstall for the very useful discussions we had during the preparation of this manuscript.
+The author wishes to thank Professor Petros Dellaportas and Dr Antony Overstall for useful discussions during the preparation of this manuscript.
+We would also like to thank two Reviewers and the Editors for comments that helped to improve the manuscript.